olikelly00/scaling-data-infra/README.md

 - As an example, we created an Auto scaling group on EC2, configuring minimum, maximum and desired capacity.
 We then adapted this to include a dynamic scaling policy.

 ![evidence of ASG setup](asg_overview.png)
+*evidence of our Auto-Scaling Group setup*

-![evidence of dynamic scaling policy creation for ASG](asg_dynamic_scaling_policy.png)
+![evidence of dynamic scaling policy creation for ASG](asg_dynamic_scaling_policy.png) *evidence of our dynamic scaling policy set up for ASG*

 **Dockerising Consumer Applications**